Dreamsorcerer/gnucash-gocardless-import/README.md

 get a warning asking you to perform a manual reconciliation.
 It will display the expected balance which should be entered into the reconciliation window (note that for liability accounts, the balance may be negative, but should be entered as a positive value in GnuCash).

+## Config file

+After fetching the refresh token a config file will have been created in the user's config directory (e.g. `~/.config/gnucash-import).
+If needed, this can be manually edited to fix any config issues with accounts, delete accounts etc.

+If you find that the transaction dates for an account don't match your statement, then replace `bookingDate` with `valueDate` for that account.